-- A- Athletes may lodge an appeal regarding their scores within 5 minutes in Pole Sport and Aerial competition (if it is not specifying differently in Work Plan) of the athletes' personal scores being announced in accordance with the POSA scoring appeals procedure. - B- In each competition, the organization will send to each athlete, the Work Plan, with all the information about the Appeals System. - C- Further complaints must be made within 7 working days. - D- Any general complaint sent after 7 days may not be considered - E- Any complaint sent by a delegation and/or a national federation concerning one or more incidents that occurred during the POSA competition must be sent within 7 days of the end of the competition. - F- Any complaint sent after this date will be sent to the Ethics Committee.
-The Ethics Committee will decide whether to analyze the complaint sent by the Delegation or Federation - G- If the Ethics Committee has to meet due to a late report (i.e., after 7 days), the applicant will have to pay the meeting expenses quantified by the Ethics Committee - H- For more information, please contact contact@posaworld.org.
+- A- Athletes may lodge an appeal regarding their scores within 5 minutes in Pole Sport and Aerial competition (if it is not specifying differently in Work Plan) of the athletes' personal scores being announced in accordance with the POSA scoring appeals procedure. - B- In each competition, the organization will send to each athlete Workplan, with all the information about the Appeals System. - C- Further complaints, requests and/or feedback must be made within 7 working days. - D- Any general complaint or request or feedback sent after 7 days may not be considered. - E- Any complaint sent by a delegation and/or a national federation concerning one or more incidents that occurred during the POSA competition must be sent within 7 days of the end of the competition. - F- Any complaint sent after this date will be sent to the Ethics Committee.
+The Ethics Committee will decide whether to analyze the complaint sent by the Delegation or Federation - G- If the Ethics Committee must meet due to a late report (i.e., after 7 days), the applicant will have to pay the meeting expenses quantified by the Ethics Committee - H- For more information, please contact contact@posaworld.org .